 In the wild west heyday of SEO it was much simpler to rank really high.
 It was faster and didn’t have the pitfalls and complications of modern SEO.

 As time passed Google refined its algorithms and more users flocked to the sites, all requiring SEO work.
-This narrowing on both sides from increased competition and harder SEO practice means that in the modern climate only the best survive and are up against stiff competition.
+This narrowing on both sides from increased competition and harder SEO practice means that in the modern climate only the best survive and are up against the stiff competition.

 Comparatively, while Bing shows great growth trends it still isn’t quite as flooded as Google is.
-This means you can pitch Bing to clients and businesses as a method to get a dominant share in a search term of set of keywords within a search engine that is set to only increase in size and importance.
+This means you can pitch Bing to clients and businesses as a method to get a dominant share in a search term of a set of keywords within a search engine that is set to only increase in size and importance.

 How is it different?